dagoch/vrixd_examples/README.md

 The sketch for the ESP8266 boards uses the ESP8266WiFi, ESP8266WiFiMulti, and ESP8266HTTPClient libraries, which you will install through the "Manage Libraries" tool in the Arduino IDE.

+A note on the ESP8266 boards: these have fewer I/O pins than the Arduino Yun, and have only one analog input.
+If you want to build a controller with multiple analog inputs, it's probably not the best bet.
+Also, the analog input has a maximum voltage of less than half of Vcc for the board, so you'll need to add a resistor as a voltage divider.

 ### Set up your Node server

 * On your computer, install node.js.
 Then cd into the node-server directory of this project and type "npm install".
 This will install the libraries the server code depends on.